Save Scottish Seas

 What's next?

-Looking ahead, the project's Ocean Recovery Plan for Scotland will push for at least 30% of Scotland's seas to be highly or fully protected by 2030, banning damaging activities from these protected waters.
-The project will also be campaigning for legally binding ocean recovery targets and climate and nature positive fisheries management.
+Half way through the UN decade of ecosystem restoration, our collective Ocean Recovery Plan for Scotland continues to push for at least 30% of Scotland's seas to be highly or fully protected by 2030, banning damaging activities from these protected waters.
+We also continue to campaign for legally binding ocean recovery targets through the Natural Environment (Scotland) Bill and climate and nature positive fisheries management.

-Sandy beach and clear sea at Seilebost on the isle of Harris in the Western isles of Scotland Helen Hotson
+Seilebost on the isle of Harris in the Western isles of Scotland

 Credit: Helen Hotson via Shutterstock

-Calum Duncan, Marine Conservation Society's Head of Conservation Scotland:
+Calum Duncan, Marine Conservation Society's Head of Policy and Advocacy :

 Learn more about the Save Scottish Seas project here